joyou159/Data-Structures/README.md

 ## Doubly Linked List

 A doubly linked list is a linked list where each node contains a data part and two pointers, one pointing to the next node and the other pointing to the previous node.
 This implementation supports forward and backward traversal.

+## Circularly Linked List

+A circularly linked list is a linked list where the last node points back to the first node.
+This implementation provides methods for insertion, deletion, and traversal of elements in a circular manner.

 ## Maps